 Improve your singing experience while using hearing aids

-- Speak to your hearing healthcare professional about technology-savvy hearing aids with newer, improved features and programs that can better accommodate singing and acoustics.
-There are hearing aids that include music-specific programs that can be structured according to your preferences (i.e. your vocal range and singing goals).
-These are not always helpful for singing but are good for listening to music – however, they are still an option to explore.
-Other options your hearing healthcare professional can provide are feedback suppression or noise reduction aids.
+- Ask your hearing healthcare professional about the newest hearing aids with improved features.
+Some also have programs that can better accommodate singing and acoustics.
+Others include music-specific programs you can adjust to your preferences and vocal range.
+These are not always helpful for singing but are good for listening to music yet.
+As such, they may still be an option to consider.
+Other options include feedback suppression and noise reduction aids.

 - Be mindful of your consonants.
-Singers with hearing loss have more difficulty distinguishing consonants compared to their normal-hearing counterparts.
-Before a performance or during rehearsals, include sounds like “ff”, “ss” and “sh” in your warm-up routine.
+Singers with hearing loss have more difficulty distinguishing consonants.
+During rehearsals, include sounds like “ff”, “ss” and “sh” in your warm-up routine.
 This will help you identify differences in the words of the songs you sing.

 - Get the help of a vocal coach/teacher.
-There are a lot of benefits related to singing in a structured environment with prompting and redirection.
-Vocal coaching/teaching allows you to learn more about your singing and how different parts of your body (besides your ears) are involved.
-You may find that your posture, breathing, and execution significantly changes and improves.
+Singing in a structured environment with prompting and redirection has many benefits.
+Vocal coaching/teaching teaches you about your singing and how it involves different parts of your body (besides your ears).
+You may find that your posture, breathing, and execution improves.

 - Find a smaller room and lower the volume if you are in a band or sing with different instruments.
-Being in a smaller room with less sound helps you hear everything that is happening and lightens your listening effort.
+A smaller room helps you hear everything and lightens your listening effort.

 - Know about the good AND the bad.
-Depending on whether you have unilateral (one ear) or bilateral (both ears) hearing loss, it’s important to learn about it.
-Knowing the level of hearing loss can be beneficial.
-In the case of unilateral hearing loss, the ear without hearing loss can help with the execution of higher notes with or without the hearing aid.
-With a bilateral loss, the ear with the most hearing loss of the two can be of benefit from a hearing aid because it can still catch on to some frequencies (pitch).
+Whether you have unilateral (one ear) or bilateral (both ears) hearing loss, it’s important to learn about it.
+Knowing your level of hearing loss can be beneficial.
+With unilateral hearing loss, the ear without hearing loss can help pick up higher notes.
+This can be with, or without, a hearing aid.
+With a bilateral hearing loss, the ear with the most hearing loss can benefit from a hearing aid.
+It will then pick up more frequencies (pitch).